KarthikKadambi/homebase/src/pages/posts/car-lease-explained.md

 <p><strong>NOTE: </strong>The core concept of leasing is the same everywhere.
 But the rules, taxes, popularity, and financial structure vary a lot depending on the country or region.
 You can still use this guide and correlate how the same concepts apply in your region just with a few practical differences.</p>

 <h3 class="header-branding">🚘 What Is a Car Lease?</h3>

-A car lease is essentially a long-term rental agreement usually 2 to 4 years where you pay to use a car rather than own it.
+<p>A car lease is essentially a long-term rental agreement usually 2 to 4 years where you pay to use a car rather than own it.</p>
-You’re paying for the car’s depreciation (the value it loses while you drive it) plus finance charges and fees.
+<p>You’re paying for the car’s depreciation (the value it loses while you drive it) plus finance charges and fees.</p>

-At the end of the lease, you return the car, unless you choose to buy it out at its residual value.
+<p>At the end of the lease, you return the car, unless you choose to buy it out at its residual value.</p>
 <p>Leasing a car often feels confusing, especially when you see a quote full of terms like money factor, residual value, and cap cost.
 But once you understand what each number means, you can tell if you’re getting a good deal or overpaying for your lease.</p>

 <h3 class="header-branding">🚗 MSRP: The Lease Starting Point</h3>

-MSRP is the sticker price — the manufacturer’s suggested price for the car before any negotiation, dealer discounts, or incentives.
+<p>MSRP is the sticker price — the manufacturer’s suggested price for the car before any negotiation, dealer discounts, or incentives.</p>
-It’s mainly used for two key purposes in a lease:
+<p>It’s mainly used for two key purposes in a lease:</p>

 | Role                               | Description                                                                                                                                                                                             |
 | ---------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **1️⃣ Residual Value Calculation** | The **residual value** (what the car will be worth at lease end) is *always a percentage of MSRP* — not the negotiated price. <br>→ Example: If residual = 63% and MSRP = $32,665 → Residual = $20,579. |
 | **2️⃣ Benchmark for Negotiation**  | Dealers start from MSRP but you negotiate down to the **selling price** (also called “agreed-upon value”).
 That lower number becomes the **basis for your cap cost**, which determines your payment.    |

+<p></p>

 <h3 class="header-branding">💰 Selling Price (a.k.a.
 Agreed-Upon Value)</h3>

-The selling price in a car lease is the negotiated price of the car — just like when you buy one outright.
+<p>The selling price in a car lease is the negotiated price of the car — just like when you buy one outright.
-It’s what you and the dealer agree the car is worth before any taxes, fees, or reductions are applied.
+It’s what you and the dealer agree the car is worth before any taxes, fees, or reductions are applied.</p>

 <h3 class="header-branding">💵 Gross Capitalized Cost</h3>

-The Gross Capitalized Cost is the starting total amount the lease company uses before subtractting any down payment or credits.
+<p>The Gross Capitalized Cost is the starting total amount the lease company uses before subtractting any down payment or credits.</p>

-Think of it as:
+<p>Think of it as:</p>

-“Everything you’re choosing to finance through the lease.”
+<p>“Everything you’re choosing to finance through the lease.”</p>

-It includes the negotiated vehicle price (selling price) plus any extra costs you decide to roll into the lease.
+<p>It includes the negotiated vehicle price (selling price) plus any extra costs you decide to roll into the lease.</p>

 <h3 class="header-branding">🧾 Cap cost reductions</h3>

-Once you subtract any Cap Cost Reductions (down payment, trade-in, or rebates), you get your Adjusted/Net Cap Cost — the number actually used in your lease math.
+<p>Once you subtract any Cap Cost Reductions (down payment, trade-in, or rebates), you get your Adjusted/Net Cap Cost — the number actually used in your lease math.</p>

 <h3 class="header-branding">🧾 Net (or Adjusted) Capitalized Cost</h3>

-Net capitalized cost — also called adjusted cap cost — is the final amount you’re financing in your lease after all additions and reductions.
+<p>Net capitalized cost — also called adjusted cap cost — is the final amount you’re financing in your lease after all additions and reductions.</p>

-It’s basically the "loan amount" for a lease.
+<p>It’s basically the "loan amount" for a lease.</p>

 <h3 class="header-branding">Net cap cost summary</h3>